interaxiom/php-api/README.md

 How to print API error details?
 -------------------------------

-Under the hood, ```php-api``` uses [GuzzlePHP 6](http://docs.guzzlephp.org/en/latest/quickstart.html) by default to issue API requests.
+Under the hood, ```php-api``` uses [Guzzle](http://docs.guzzlephp.org/en/latest/quickstart.html) by default to issue API requests.
 If everything goes well, it will return the response directly as shown in the examples above.
 If there is an error like a missing endpoint or object (404), an authentication or authorization error (401 or 403) or a parameter error, the Guzzle will raise a ``GuzzleHttp\Exception\ClientException`` exception.
 For server-side errors (5xx), it will raise a ``GuzzleHttp\Exception\ServerException`` exception.

 You can get the error details with a code like: